websanco/liferay-learn/docs/dxp/7.x/en/liferay-internals/fundamentals/configuring-dependencies/specifying-dependencies.md

     }
     ```

-1. If your module requires pacakges from Liferay, OSGi, or Bnd, add a `compileOnly` dependency on the Liferay Portal API.
+1. If your module requires packages from Liferay, OSGi, or Bnd, add a `compileOnly` dependency on the Liferay Portal API.

     ```groovy
     dependencies {